 • Undertaking direct qualitative consultations with women and girls about their experiences with menstruation was very successful and should be more routinely conducted in emergency contexts.

-Further advocacy for the uptake of the toolkit is planned.
-The toolkit is anticipated to be listed as a key reference in the revised Sphere Humanitarian Guidelines which will be published in autumn 2018.
 The toolkit will require revisions as further evidence is generated about effective MHM strategies in emergency contexts.

 Publications